 - Linux: any recent distribution that has the supported browsers installed

 - Virtual Machine: You will be provided a virtual machine (VM) useful for performing class assignments and projects.
 For the projects, the supplied resources are identical to those used to test your submissions.
-Details for downloading and installing the VM can be found on Canvas.
+Details for downloading and installing the VM can be found in a pinned Piazza post.

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.